Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 ### Problems Addressed

+Most of the challenges the Coordinator pattern addresses are related to the limitations of how View Controllers are designed to work within standard MVC.

+Key issues the Coordinator pattern can potentially resolve are...

 1. **The Pushing Problem**

 One of the standard ways to perform navigation on iOS is to use a `UINavigationController` onto which each view controller can either pop or push other view controllers.